 - £300 Printer Credit - for use on a University campus, or

-- Donation to the Dennis Turner Opportunity Fund (the University's hardship fund)
+- Donation to the Dennis Turner Hardship Fund (the University's hardship fund)

 If you choose the travel fund option, once you've fully enrolled, you'll be sent a confirmation email which includes a unique validation link.
 The code within the link (starting with AWV) can only be used once, so you must not copy it or forward it on.
 The account must be registered using your University of Wolverhampton email address (ending @wlv.ac.uk).
 Once registered you simply choose the ticket option best suited to you.